The soft skills employers look for (including examples)

 Communication

-Communication is arguably the most sought-after soft skill for employers.
-It’s the ability to share and take on board ideas and information.
-It’s a crucial skill when working in teams and with others.
-Communication skills include verbal, non-verbal, visual and written communication, as well as listening skills.
-All jobs require communication skills, but they are particularly important for client and customer-facing roles.
-Negotiation and persuasion skills are crucial in commercial roles as well as if you’re working to become a lawyer.
-See more about what are communication skills.
+Communication skills include verbal, non-verbal, visual and written communication and listening.
+All jobs need communication skills, but they’re particularly important for client and customer-facing roles.
+Negotiation and persuasion skills are crucial in commercial roles or if you’re working to become a lawyer.

 Teamwork